yuting-tseng/HSE-Advanced-Machine-Learning-Course/competitive-data-science/Week1.md

 	* Relatively small vectors
 	* Values in vector can be interpreted only in some cases
 	* The words with similiar meaning often have similiar embeddings

-#### Feature extraction from text

-* Preprocessing
-	* Lowercase, stemming, lemmatization, stopwords
-* Bag of words
-	* Huge vectors
-	* N-geams can help to use local context
-	* TFiDF can be use as postpreprocessing
-* Word2vec
-	* Relatively small vectors
-	* Pretrained model

 Bag of words
 * [Feature extraction from text with Sklearn](http://scikit-learn.org/stable/modules/feature_extraction.html)